grd/FreePDM/doc/FreePDM_Install/Commands.md

 bool MyCommand::isActive(void)
 {
-    // availability of the command (eg.: check for existence of a document...)
+    // availability of the command (e.g. check for existence of a document...)
     // if this function returns False the menu/buttons are disabled (greyed out) return (hasActiveDocument() && !Gui::Control().activeDialog());
 }